w-guo/Sparse-TDA/README.md

 ### Compiling DIPHA

-The persistence diagrams (PDs) are computed using DIPHA.
-Prerequisites:
+The persistence diagrams (PDs) are computed using DIPHA which requires MPI sup Prerequisites:

 ```bash
 brew install open-mpi